 Overview

-Ms. Hachem is not admitted to practice law in the United States.
+Ms. Hachem is admitted to practice law in Beirut.
+She is not admitted to practice law in the United States.

 Professional Affiliations